 Environmental Services Programs

 Complaints of mold, bed bugs, cockroaches, abandoned refrigerators/freezers, indoor air issues, trash, and discarded tires are investigated.
 Division staff also ensure structures containing identified meth labs are decontaminated.
 Railroad camp cars are inspected by division staff, in conjunction with the Food and Consumer Protection division and Pollution Control division.
 Division staff educate apartment complex managers and residents about IPM when dealing with bed bug, cockroach or mouse infestations.
+Lodging establishments are permitted and inspected to ensure that certain minimum sanitation standards are met for the health and safety of all visitors and guests.

 The Vector Control & Environmental Services division and Community Health & Case Management Service division, along with other federal, state, and local agencies, are educating the public about lead hazards, identifying and managing lead-poisoned children, and identifying and eliminating lead hazards.